PRICING NOTICE: Launch of ferro-niobium price assessment

 Both ferro-vanadium and ferro-niobium are used in the production of steel rebar and can be used interchangeably to meet the required tensile strength in some steel products.

-To provide feedback on this price or if you would like to provide price information by becoming a data submitter to this price, please contact Ewa Manthey by email at: email@example.com.
+To provide feedback on this price or if you would like to provide price information by becoming a data submitter, please contact Ewa Manthey by email at: firstname.lastname@example.org.
 Please add the subject heading ‘FAO: Ewa Manthey, re: ferro-niobium.’

 To see all Fastmarkets’ pricing methodology and specification documents go to https://www.fastmarkets.com/about-us/methodology.

-In 2020, Fastmarkets carried out a consultation on the launch of this price, which showed there was market participant support for the proposal, however, the launch was postponed after liquidity in the spot market thinned substantially because of weakening demand and global uncertainty amid the global Covid-19 outbreak.
+In 2020, Fastmarkets carried out a consultation on the launch of a ferro-niobium price assessment, which showed there was market participant support for the proposal, however, the launch was postponed after liquidity in the spot market thinned substantially because of weakening demand and global uncertainty amid the global Covid-19 outbreak.